zuhairahmed-2/NIM_Tracker/README.md

 2. **`nim_diff.txt`**: Open the `data/nim_diff.txt` file to see which NIMs were newly added or removed.
 3. **`data/archive/`**: Explore older snapshots to see historical states day by day.

-## Contributing

-1. Fork the repository and make your changes on a branch.
-2. Create a pull request to merge your changes.
-3. GitHub Actions will run automatically and show if everything is passing.

 ## License

 This repository is licensed under the [Apache License 2.0](LICENSE).